stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

      if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi

-Open a new Terminal window and enter these commands:
+You can now *pyenv* to manage your Python environments.
+For example, to install Python 3.6.4 and make it the default version of Python for your user account, open a Terminal window and enter these commands:

-    pyenv install 3.6.1
+    pyenv install 3.6.4
-    pyenv global 3.6.1
+    pyenv global 3.6.4

-These install Python 3.6.1 and make it the default Python run-time.
+These install Python 3.6.4 and make it the default Python run-time.

 ## A Lightweight Setup for Python 2 Development ##